kangchihlun/UnityBlePlugin/README.md

 Hardware can be bought here
 http://www.ti.com/tool/cc2540dk

-or you can just by Mi bracelet(小米手環) and control it directly.
+or you can just buy Mi bracelet(小米手環) and control it directly.

 Project Feature :
   Get notify from ble accelerometer make the girl's head turn.